 After resting, slice your cooked Wagyu steak against the grain using a sharp knife and serve immediately.

-Note: Remember that cooking times may vary depending on your personal preference and the thickness of the steak.
+Note: Cooking times may vary depending on your personal preference and the thickness of the steak.
 Adjust accordingly based on your desired level of doneness.

 You can find American Wagyu steak at specialty butcher shops, high-end grocery stores, or online meat suppliers.

 Use a meat thermometer to ensure accuracy.
-The internal temperature should be 120°F for rare, 130°F for medium-rare steak, 135°F for medium.
+The internal temperature should be 120°F for rare, 130°F for medium-rare, and 135°F for medium steak.

 Wagyu steak is best cooked on a hot grill or a cast iron pan over medium-high heat.
 The outside will have a delicious sear, while the inside will be juicy and tender.